Consensys/doc.teku/docs/Reference/CLI/Subcommands/Voluntary-Exit.md

 :::caution

-To voluntarily exit, you must have a running beacon node with the [REST API enabled].
+To submit a voluntary exit, you must have a running beacon node with the [REST API enabled].

 :::